Why a Melanoma Diagnosis Doesn’t Mean What It Meant 5 Years Ago

 Another patient came to us after his thin melanoma (less than 1-millimeter-thick) was surgically removed, along with a draining lymph node.
 The lymph node biopsy was interpreted as containing melanoma cells, which dictated the subsequent removal of all the lymph nodes in that basin.

 When he first came to us to talk about further therapy, our team took the extra step to compare the lymph node involvement with the original melanoma and determined that lymph node lesion was actually a benign subcapsular nevus.
 Thus his melanoma was down staged from stage 3 to stage 1A.
 Although he had already undergone unnecessary removal of all his lymph nodes, the changing of his stage meant that his prognosis for remaining free of disease recurrence had increased from around 70 percent to about 95 percent, preventing the need for additional treatment.

 Research Institutions Can Provide Cutting-Edge Care

 All the progress in melanoma treatment over the last 10 years has been based on research.
 And patients who receive care from research institutions get a chance to benefit today from the therapies of tomorrow.
 That’s because melanoma teams at research-based facilities often have access to medical developments and treatment options that may not yet be available to oncologists or surgeons or dermatologists in the traditional community setting.
 So research institutions are more likely to be active in enrolling patients in clinical trials for cutting-edge new therapies.

-If you have questions about the MedStar Georgetown Cancer Network or are ready to schedule a consultation with one of our specialists, call us at 855-546-1815.
+If you have questions about the MedStar Georgetown Cancer Institute or are ready to schedule a consultation with one of our specialists, call us at 855-546-1815.